 On my own films, however, I work as both director and cinematographer, so if i don’t know what my director is thinking, I’ve got worse problems than making the movie!

-Do you have anyone you use as a sounding board to make sure your vision for the cinematography will pan out?
+Does T. C. Christensen use anyone as a sounding board to make sure his vision for the cinematography will pan out?

 It’s pretty much me and the director hammering it out.

 How did T. C. Christensen get into the American Society of Cinematographers.

 Cinematographers are not allowed to apply or campaign to gain membership in the society.
 There are only about 330 members.
 It is a great honor to be counted among them.